davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 We agreed a few simple rules with the aim of keeping the CSS maintainable in the longer term:

-- one scss file per pattern
+- one SCSS file per pattern
 - Use Harry Robert's flavour of BEM (Block, Element, Modifier) for CSS class naming.
 This works well with a pattern-based approach, as the root of each pattern can define a BEM block.
-Coupled with the decision to have one scss file per pattern, this namespacing kept the separation of the styles for individial patterns nice and clean.
+Coupled with the decision to have one SCSS file per pattern, this namespacing kept the separation of the styles for individial patterns nice and clean.
-- keep selector specificity as low as possible by using soley classes unless impossible, and with a maximum selector nesting of 3 (not including pseudo elements).
+- keep selector specificity as low as possible, and with a maximum selector nesting of 3 (not including pseudo elements).
 As selectors only need to start from the root of a pattern (or deeper), this seemed a pragmatic maximum.
 We agreed that we'd increase it if we really, _really_ needed to, but up to now we haven't had to.
 - don't use `&` as partial completion for a class name, as it makes searching/refactoring across a code base more error-prone.
 - [avoid `@extends`](https://www.sitepoint.com/avoid-sass-extend/), use mixins instead for greater flexibility.
-- only mixins that are completely pattern-specific may live in a pattern's scss file, other mixins must live in higher-level files (see Architecture).
+- only mixins that are completely pattern-specific may live in a pattern's SCSS file, other mixins must live in higher-level files (see Architecture).
 - list property names alphabetically

 We implemented style linting with stylelint.